How Big Do Weimaraners Get? Size & Growth Guide

 Weight Chart by Age

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Weimaraners have particular requirements based on their large size, light shedding level, and genetic predispositions to bloat and hip dysplasia.
+Weimaraners sit in the large-size category, shed at a light level, and carry documented risk for bloat and hip dysplasia — those three factors drive most of the daily-care decisions.

 Male vs Female Size